 Acute: Your arm has been severely damaged and you cannot use the arm for anything except holding things.

-Treatment: A surgeon must spend a minute setting the arm.
+Treatment: In an appropriate venue a surgeon must spend a minute setting the arm.

 Lingering: Your arm is still weak.
 You are unable to make calls other than SINGLE with a melee or thrown weapon used only in broken arms.